ShravanThakare/Password-Generator/README.md

 ## 🌐 Live Demo

-Check out the live demo of the Password Generator App [here](https://your-username.github.io/password-generator-app/).
+Check out the live demo of the Password Generator App [here] https://passwordgeneratorappbyshravanthakare.netlify.app/

 🛠 Technologies Used
 HTML: Structure of the web page.